Bookkeeping Guide 2026-03-19

 Create your fixed asset schedule in Excel or Google Sheets with key columns: Asset, Cost, Date Acquired, Depreciation Method, Annual Depreciation, and Accumulated Depreciation.
 Update it whenever you buy equipment like office furniture or vehicles.
 This simple setup provides a clear audit trail for your financial records.

-For efficiency, build MACRS formulas into your spreadsheet, like =Cost*(1/RecoveryPeriod) adjusted for half-year convention.
-Include a Section 179 qualification checklist: confirm asset type, business use percentage over 50%, and placed-in-service date.
+For efficiency, build writing-down-allowance formulas into your spreadsheet, like =Cost*(1/RecoveryPeriod) adjusted for the pro-rata period if the asset was acquired mid-year.
+Include a Annual Investment Allowance | Up toqualification checklist: confirm asset type, business use percentage over 50%, and date available for business use.
 Share this organised file with your accountant to speed up year-end preparation.

 Sample Fixed Asset Schedule Template